sr99622/avio/docs/source/sample.rst

 writer enabled property.
 In the Play application, the --writer_enabled directive will make this setting.

 The record button will light red during record and will be white during idle.
-If the application has not configure a writer, the record button will not be visible.
+If the application has not configured a writer, the record button will not be visible.
 The recording function will cease automatically upon termination of the application.

 .. rubric::
     on screen controls

-avio has a build in GUI for controlling the playback and recording functions.
-THe GUI resides in the picture of the application and is termed the Heads Up Display (HUD).
+avio has a built in GUI for controlling the playback and recording functions.
+The GUI resides in the picture of the application and is termed the Heads Up Display (HUD).
 The GUI will appear automatically when the mouse cursor enters the screen area, and will retreat if the mouse becomes inactive or leaves the screen.
 It some cases, it may be desirable that the GUI is always or never present.
 These effects